Croatia profile - Timeline

 2001 February/March - After two weeks on the run during which nationalists organise demonstrations in his support, General Mirko Norac gives himself up to a Croatian court on the understanding that he will not be extradited to face the international war crimes tribunal in The Hague.
 He is charged with killing Serb civilians in the Croatian city of Gospic in 1991.

 2001 July - Prime Minister Racan survives confidence vote in parliament brought by nationalists opposed to his decision to comply with a request from The Hague tribunal for the extradition of generals Ademi and Gotovina.
-General Ademi becomes the first person from Croatia to face charges in The Hague by voluntarily appearing before the tribunal.
-General Gotovina goes into hiding.
+Gen Ademi voluntarily appears before the tribunal.
+Gen Gotovina goes into hiding.

 2001 September - The Hague tribunal indicts former Yugoslav President Slobodan Milosevic for war crimes and crimes against humanity in the war in Croatia in the early 1990s.